mpsijm/BAPC-2024/public/rules/index.md

 ### Definitions

-- GAPC: The Groningen Algorithm Programming Contest 2024
+- BAPC: The Benelux Algorithm Programming Contest 2024
 - Organisation: The event is organised by the members and friends of Fully Connected Graph
-- Website: The website is maintained by the organisation and available at <a href="https://gapc.svcover.nl/" target="_blank">here</a>.
+- Website: The website is maintained by the organisation and available at <a href="https://BAPC.svcover.nl/" target="_blank">here</a>.
-- Discord: The GAPC discord is the FCG discord <a href="https://discord.com/invite/JfzxyBHPsH" target="_blank">FCG Discord</a>.
+- Discord: The BAPC discord is the FCG discord <a href="https://discord.com/invite/JfzxyBHPsH" target="_blank">FCG Discord</a>.
 - Jury: The group responsible for creating the problem set and checking the solutions submitted by the participants.
 - Technical staff: The group of people responsible for the system (the digital environment, jury system, printing, etc.).
 - Runners: Volunteers responsible for answering questions and other tasks supervised by the organisation.
 - Crew: Organisation, Jury, Technical staff and Runners.
-- Participant: Member of a participating team that competes in the GAPC.
+- Participant: Member of a participating team that competes in the BAPC.

 ## Contact

-For any questions related to the contest, please contact the organiser either by sending a message on the GAPC discord or by sending an email to programming_committee@svcover.nl.
+For any questions related to the contest, please contact the organiser either by sending a message on the BAPC discord or by sending an email to programming_committee@svcover.nl.

 ## Participation